Ezeg0r/sudoku-solver/README.md

 # sudoku-solver

-Simple program that can solve any sudoku!
+A simple program that can solve any Sudoku!

-You can paste sudoku in sudoku.txt in this format:
+You can paste a Sudoku puzzle into `sudoku.txt` in this format:

 ```
 8********
 **36*****